haggle-quest/solana-roguelike/README.md

 ```

 **Create Account**
-Makes the player a new account — public and private key — for our [SPL](https://spl.solana.com/token) voting token, initialised with a small number of vote tokens.
+Returns: Makes the player a new account — public and private key — for our [SPL](https://spl.solana.com/token) voting token, initialised with a small number of vote tokens.

 **Fetch votes**
-Returns a list of github issues with the *voting* tag and the number of votes each issue has.
+Returns: a list of github issues with the *voting* tag and the number of votes each issue has.

 **Burn Tokens**
+Body: The spl token account, the token creators key, and the github issue to vote on.
-The game sends back the Github issue number voted on.
-We burn the requisite number of vote tokens and increase the vote count in a solana smart contract that contains a list of all votes and their corresponding issues .
+Returns: The Github issue number voted on.

+What it does: Burns the requisite number of vote tokens and increase the vote count in a solana smart contract that contains a list of all votes and their corresponding issues.